railwayapp/docs/src/docs/guides/sveltekit.md

 1. Select the `SvelteKit demo` template.
 2. Add typechecking with Typescript.
 3. Add prettier, eslint, and tailwindcss.
-4. Select "none" for the tailwindcss plugins.
+4. No tailwindcss plugins.
+Hit enter and move on.
 5. Select `npm` as the package manager to install dependencies.

 A new SvelteKit app will be provisioned for you in the `svelteapp` directory.